lyhsieh/lyhsieh.github.io/_pages/about.md

 <b>Lin-Yung (Leo) Hsieh</b> received his B.S. degree in Electrical Engineering from [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw/) in 2022.
 Currently, he is pursuing his master's degree in the Department of Electrical Engineering at National Tsing Hua University.
 He is a member of the <a href="https://aliensunmin.github.io/lab/info.html">VSLab</a>, under the guidance of Professor <a href="https://aliensunmin.github.io/">Min Sun</a>.

 In 2020, he joined VSLab, where he focused on active learning for his undergraduate research.
 He aimed to improve the performance of CarePlus.ai, an AI-based home care system.
 During that year, he got first place in the <a href="https://2020.meichuhackathon.org/">MeiChu Hackathon Competition</a>, developing a program to detect cheating in FPS shooting games.
 Additionally, he worked as a teaching assistant for Professor Jing-Jia Liou in the Embedding System Laboratory course in 2021.
-Subsequently, he obtained an internship as a software engineer at the <a href="https://www.itri.org.tw/english/index.aspx">Industrial Technology Research Institute</a> (ITRI), specializing in feature map quantization within neural networks.
+He also obtained an internship as a software engineer at the <a href="https://www.itri.org.tw/english/index.aspx">Industrial Technology Research Institute</a> (ITRI), specializing in feature map quantization within neural networks.

 His current research is focused on event-based human pose estimation.
-His goal is to achieve 2D human pose estimation using event cameras and build a dataset containing images and motion vectors.
+His goal is to achieve 2D human pose estimation using motion sensors.
 Moreover, <a href="https://lyhsieh.github.io/sphp/">his paper</a> has been accepted by <a href="https://bmvc2023.org/">BMVC 2023</a>.